PCI Accreditation in 2026: What It Means and How to Prepare

 - Network segmentation

-At this stage, coordination between compliance, IT, and security teams becomes critical.
+At this stage, coordination between compliance, IT, security, legal, procurement, and business teams becomes critical.

 Key outputs: